Vedantk1301/Product_scraper/README.md

 # Product Scraper

-This repository provides a light-weight Parlant-powered agent that collects product sitemap URLs for Shopify stores.
-The workflow is designed to operate in three
-phases:

-1. **Sitemap discovery (this repository)** – Read an Excel workbook containing brand metadata and primary sitemap URLs, crawl those sitemap indices while respecting rate limits, and extract product sitemap URLs.
-2. **Product scraping (external agent)** – Consume the product sitemap URLs and collect the structured product data using Shopify-aware logic.
-3. **Data normalisation (external agent)** – Store the scraped data in the desired format.
+This repository provides a light-weight command line tool that consumes an Excel workbook describing Shopify stores and crawls the provided product sitemap URLs.
+The crawler respects rate limits, expands sitemap indexes, and downloads the associated product JSON payloads for each product URL.

 ## Project layout

-- `parlant_agent/` – Core logic for parsing the Excel workbook, fetching sitemaps, and interacting with Parlant.
+- `product_scraper/` – Core logic for parsing the Excel workbook, fetching sitemaps, and collecting product JSON responses.
-- `run_sitemap_agent.py` – Command line entry point for the discovery agent.
+- `run_product_scraper.py` – Command line entry point for the crawler.
 - `agentic_crawler_123.ipynb` – Notebook with reference experiments on polite
   crawling (kept for historical context).

 ## Requirements

-The agent depends on the following Python packages:
+The crawler depends on the following Python packages:

-- `parlant`
 - `pandas`
 - `requests`
 - `beautifulsoup4`